 “We overcome by faith and not by effort.”
 (McGee, 911)

-To him I will give authority over the nations;
+To him will I give power over the nations

 Nations here refers to Gentiles.